AdRoll/baker/content/en/docs/How Tos/metrics.md

 *gauges*, *counters* and *histograms*)

-Taking the previous example of the `MetricsBag`, we now consider the situation in which the time duration that we want to collect, needs to be repported along with specific tags.
+Taking the previous example of the `MetricsBag`, we now consider the situation in which the time duration that we want to collect needs to be repported along with specific tags.

 ```go